Xethron/migrations-generator/README.md

 Changelog for Laravel Migrations Generator

+### 25 July: v1.2.2
+* Support for Laravel 4.2
+* Support for named foreign keys
+* Fix error with --ignore option

 ### 29 May: v1.2.1
 * Fixed problem with char fields showing up as varchar
 * Allow decimal, float, and double to be unsigned